Clients’ rights and obligations under the taxation laws

 Individuals

 For most individuals, the ATO can amend an assessment within two years after you receive your notice of assessment.
-If the individual carries on a business and is not a Small Business Entity, that period extends to four years.
+If the individual carries on a business and i not a Small or Medium Business Entity, that period extends to four years.

-If the individual is a partner in a partnership or a beneficiary of a trust, the period is two years.
-If the partnership or trust carries on business and is not a Small Business Entity, the period extends to four years.
+If the individual is a partner in a partnership or a beneficiary of a trust, the period is also two years.
+If the partnership or trust carries on business and is not a Small or Medium Business Entity, the period extends to four years.

 Companies

-The ATO can amend a company assessment within two years after the company receives a notice of assessment where the company is a Small Business Entity.
-The same period applies where the company is a partner in a partnership or beneficiary of a trust that is a Small Business Entity.
+The ATO can amend a company assessment within two years after the company receives a notice of assessment where the company is a Small or Medium Business Entity.
+The same period applies where the company is a partner in a partnership or beneficiary of a trust that is a Small or Medium Business Entity.

 In any other case, the period is four years.